 Studies are finding that CBD oil could be an added method for chronic pain management.
 In fact in 2005 and 2007 respectively, Canada approved CBD for the treatment of central neuropathic pain for multiple sclerosis and for intractable cancer pain.

 Overall, CBD is an emerging, legal option for chronic pain patients.
-Unlike opiates, CBD isn’t debilitating or psychoactive, won’t cause dependency or addiction, and is a good long term solution to a long term problem.
+Unlike opiates, CBD isn’t debilitating or psychoactive, won’t cause dependency or addiction, and is a good long-term solution to a long-term problem.

 CBD can be used for back pain in two ways.
 Taking CBD orally can help reduce inflammation that may be the cause of back pain.
-Additionally, CBD can be used topically to allow the calming effects to be applied directly to the back.

 The Journal of Experimental Medicine conducted a study that found cannabinoids target glycine receptors to suppress inflammation and neuropathic pain.
 Dysfunction of these receptors can be the cause of chronic nerve pain.
 The study stated, “These cannabinoids may represent a novel class of therapeutic agents for the treatment of chronic pain and other diseases involving GlyR [Glycine Receptor Trafficking in Neurological Diseases] dysfunction.”

 The many forms of arthritis are some of the main causes of chronic joint pain.
 Researchers from the National Arthritis Data Workgroup working with data from national surveys at the U.S. Census Bureau reported that 46 million adult Americans suffer from arthritis.
 That is nearly 21% of the adult population in joint pain.
 Luckily for arthritis sufferers, CBD may be able to help.
-Multiple studies have been conducted on the potential CBD has as an anti-inflammatory – which inflammation is a leading cause in arthritis pain.
+Multiple studies have been conducted on the potential CBD has as an anti-inflammatory – inflammation is a leading cause of arthritis pain.
 Although the medical community believes more research still needs to be conducted, current studies are showing CBD to be helpful in joint pain management.

 CBD for Muscle Pain